mgb2/rtd-tutorial_2/docs/source/index.rst

 Bem Vindo à documentação do Biz One!
 ====================================
-Aqui serão demonstrados os processos de Cadastro e Operações do sistema Biz One.
+Aqui serão demonstrados os processos de Cadastro e Operações do Sistema Biz One.

 Conteúdo
 --------